Vance plan: Implementation Agreement

 UNPROFOR was tasked with creating buffer zones between the belligerents, disarming the Croatian Serb Territorial Defence Force troops, overseeing the JNA and HV withdrawal from the UNPAs, and the return of refugees to those areas.
 United Nations Security Council Resolution 743 of 21 February 1992 described the legal basis of the UN mission, requested and agreed upon in November 1991, with no explicit reference to Chapter VI or Chapter VII of the United Nations Charter.
 Instead, the resolution referred to Chapter VIII of the United Nations Charter, which foresees enforcement through regional arrangements or agencies after further authorization by the UN Security Council.

 President of the RSK Milan Babić refused to endorse the plan; Milošević summoned him to Belgrade where he, Serb members of the federal presidency, JNA commanders and Bosnian Serb leaders tried to persuade Babić to change his mind in a 70-hour-long meeting.
 Despite failing to persuade Babić, Milošević arranged to have the RSK parliament approve the plan instead.
 Babić's and Milošević's supporters organized two separate, concurrent sessions of the RSK parliament—each group proclaiming victory.
 On 27 February, Babić was removed as RSK president following an intervention by Milošević; he was replaced with Goran Hadžić.
-Babić opposed the Vance plan because he considered that acceptance of it, and the replacement of the JNA by UNPROFOR, would represent a de facto acceptance of Croatian sovereignty over the territory held by the RSK because the Vance plan treated RSK territory as part of Croatia.
+Babić opposed the Vance plan because he considered that acceptance of it, and the replacement of the JNA by UNPROFOR, would represent a de facto acceptance of Croatian sovereignty over the territory held by the RSK because the Vance plan treated Republic of Serbian Krajina territory as part of Croatia.
 Croatia considered the UNPAs part of Croatia and objected to any official recognition of RSK officials within them.
 It feared the RSK would use the UN mission to consolidate itself within the UNPAs.
 The Croatian authorities considered that the only parties to the Vance Plan were the authorities in Belgrade, the UN and Croatia.